 Work experience $\bm{k_t}$ and years of completed schooling $h_t$ evolve deterministically.
 There is no uncertainty about grade completion \citep{Altonji.1993} and no part-time enrollment.
-Schooling is defined as time spent in school and not by formal credentials acquired.
+Schooling is defined by time spent in school, not by formal credentials acquired.
 Once individuals reach a certain amount of schooling, they acquire a degree.

 The productivity shocks $\bm{\epsilon_t}$ are uncorrelated across time and follow a multivariate normal distribution with mean $\bm{0}$ and covariance matrix $\bm{\Sigma}$.
 Given the structure of the utility functions and the distribution of the shocks, the state at time $t$ is $s_t = \{\bm{k_t}, h_t, t, a_{t -1}, \bm{e},\bm{\epsilon_t}\}$.\\